SKopecz/PositiveIntegrators.jl/docs/src/robertson_benchmark.md

      ylims = (10^-5, 10^0), yticks = 10.0 .^ (-5:1:0), minorticks = 10)
 ```

 Notably, the error of the second-order methods does not decrease when stricter tolerances are used.
-We choose the second order scheme `MPRK22(1.0)` and the third order scheme `MPRK43I(0.5, 0.75)` for comparison with solvers from [OrdinaryDiffEq.jl](https://docs.sciml.ai/OrdinaryDiffEq/stable/).
+We choose the second-order scheme `MPRK22(1.0)` and the third-order scheme `MPRK43I(0.5, 0.75)` for comparison with solvers from [OrdinaryDiffEq.jl](https://docs.sciml.ai/OrdinaryDiffEq/stable/).
 To guarantee nonnegative solutions of these methods, we select the solver option `isoutofdomain = isnegative`.

 ```@example ROBER
 # select reference MPRK methods